vinaychary4u/dbt-core/core/dbt/adapters/relation_configs/README.md

 These are effectively for creating `MaterializationConfig` subclasses given data from either the `model` attribute in the global jinja context or from data from the database.
-Ultimately, we're treating `BaseRelation` as a service layer that gets exposed in the jinja context, and tucking everything else into this subpackage.
+Ultimately, we're treating `BaseAdapter` as a service layer that gets exposed in the jinja context, and tucking everything else into this subpackage.